ABRaquel/cybersec/01-Cybersecurity-101/Homework/2-Akamai_Security_Report.md

 #### 1. What was the most vulnerable and targeted element of the gaming industry between October 2019 to September 2020?
 ```
 The most vulnerable and weakest element targeted was the players (users).
 The human factor continues
-to be the weakest link in all domains, including gaming.
+to be the weakest link in all areas, including gaming.
 ```
 #### 2. From October 2019 to September 2020, which month did the financial services industry have the most daily web application attacks?
 ```